This is part four of this story, adapted from an on-going

 Gormin went through the last of the dead bandits' pockets.
 It was slim pickings.
 The cowards had broken and run when their leader went down, despite still having a numbers advantage—most of them had escaped.
 Every escaped bandit was a bandit with shins still in his pockets, curse them all.
 At least Besc didn't get away.
 The latter lay face down in the dust, a crossbow quarrel still sticking up from the back of his neck.

 Gormin returned to the house.
-Toorkman was sitting upright now on the house's dirt floor, though still tightly tied up.
+Toorkmeyn was sitting upright now on the house's dirt floor, though still tightly tied up.
 He was wearing fancy nobleman finery, but stolen used clothes were difficult to find buyers for so Gormin hadn't bothered to strip him naked.
 His nine rings—one for each finger, less the missing left ring finger—were a different story.

 Gormin stepped closer and looked over Tempus' shoulder.
 He saw again the web-like pattern of burns on Neymich's bare chest, angry red.
 Not a disease.
 Gormin had seen the woman in black causing it with a spider-like numenera device as a means of torture.
 A white-hot spider dancing a jig wasn't too far off the mark after all.